Wild animal suffering: Alexander Skutch

-In his 1987 book, Morals, Reason, and Animals, animal rights philosopher Steve F. Sapontzis argued that from an antispeciesist perspective, humans should aid animals suffering in the wild, as long as a greater harm is not inflicted overall.
+Animal rights philosopher Steve F. Sapontzis argued in his 1987 book Morals, Reason, and Animals that, from an antispeciesist viewpoint, humans should assist wild animals suffering in the wild, provided that such aid does not cause greater overall harm.

-In 1991, the environmental philosopher Arne Næss critiqued what he termed the "cult of nature" of contemporary and historical attitudes of indifference towards suffering in nature.
-He argued that humans should confront the reality of the wilderness, including disturbing natural processes—when feasible—to relieve suffering.
+In 1991, environmental philosopher Arne Næss criticized the "cult of nature", characterizing prevailing attitudes of indifference toward suffering in nature as problematic.
+He argued that humans should confront the realities of the wilderness, including intervening in natural processes when feasible to alleviate suffering.